tdex-network/tdex-docs/tdex-daemon.md

 info: Trader gRPC server listening on 0.0.0.0:9945
 info: Operator gRPC server listening on 0.0.0.0:9000
 ```
+**NOTICE** You should run this command in case you are restoring from a backup of your data directory.

 Now you are ready to [deposit funds](#deposit-funds) to create your fisrt market and start accepting trades.